johnmcfarlane/papers/c++/error-handling.md

 * When thrown, they are costly in [time and determinism](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1886r0.html), which can break real-time system constraints, violating the End User Contract.
-* Even when not thrown, they can make it difficult to reason about control flow, which has implications for both developers and optimisers.
+* Even when not thrown, they can make it difficult to reason about control flow, which has implications for both developers and tools.

 ### Abnormal Program Termination